B.C. is building more homes, faster

 - Projects in communities where the housing need is the greatest

-If you need help, contact the B.C.
-Housing Action Taskforce.
+If you need help, contact the Housing Navigator Service.

-We are building a single place to get housing permits
+We are introducing a single gateway to get housing permits

-The Taskforce is creating a single application portal for housing permits and authorizations.
-This portal will make it easy to apply for all your provincial permits in one place.
+The Permit Connect Navigator Service is the new way to apply for all your provincial natural resource permits in one place.
 This will include permits issued by:

 - Ministry of Environment and Climate Change Strategy